 Cities of microbes, biofilms, layering your lungs and miles of the ocean floor.
 Giant viruses with their own immune system and as many genes as a human needs.
 This is Life as we now know it, a vast microbial world with complex social lives involving communication, conflict, cooperation, self-sacrifice, suicide, divisions of labor and conflicts over public goods.
 Even dreams.

 Darwin knew nothing of all this.
 He also lacked some ideas needed to understand the social evolution of such basic facts as 50:50 sex ratios and altruism.
+These ideas were developed by others more recently, and make Darwin fully relevant today.

 Until very recently, no-one imagined that a fully functioning human being could be constructed from just 3000 genes - the same number as large viruses.
 This raises questions of the genesis of creativity and intelligence, which brings us into the world of AI.